yousefelassal/quote-cron/README.md

 > In the sky there are no tracks.
 Outside there is no recluse.
 There are no conditioned things that are eternal.
 There is no instability in the Buddhas.

 > Friendship increases in visiting friends, but in visiting them seldom.

+> The longer we dwell on our misfortunes, the greater is their power to harm us.